-An experienced diver, Mr. Nahrgang began an undergraduate degree in anthropology at Trent University, and has worked in a close relationship with underwater archaeologists at Parks Canada, mainly along the Trent Severn.
-Mr. Nahrgang has attempted to establish a cultural heritage/archaeological research and curatorial facility that will serve the needs of a large group of the smaller southern Ontario native communities.
-He served as a member of the advisory committee struck by the Ministry of Culture to contribute to the development of new Stage 1-4 archaeological assessment technical guidelines.
-As an Associate to the firm, he has worked closely with Archaeological Services Inc. on several projects, including the Aboriginal Consultation initiative for the North Pickering Development Plan.
-He is consulting widely with First Nations on matters relating to the protection of Aboriginal cultural heritage.
+Mr. Nahrgang has worked closely with underwater archaeologists at Parks Canada, and has served as a member of the advisory committee struck by the Ministry of Culture contributing to new archaeological assessment technical guidelines.
+He consults widely with First Nations on matters relating to the protection of Aboriginal cultural heritage.

-Recently Kris was commissioned by the Canadian National Exhibition to produce a 36’ UNITY POLE.
-The Pole was unveiled at the CNE in August of 2017, receiving national and international acclaim from the public and the media.
-Kris’s work can be found in numerous private and corporate collection including Anne Murray, Bill Cosby, Justin Trudeau, Keech Rainwater (of Lonestar), Nik Antropov (Atlanta Thrashers), Brian Skinner (Phoenix Suns).
+In 2017 Kris was commissioned by the Canadian National Exhibition to produce a 36’ UNITY POLE (Totem).
+The Pole was unveiled at the CNE in August of 2017, receiving national and international acclaim.
+The Unity Pole was the CNE Association’s first Indigenous Art acquisition and currently stands in front of the Press Building on the CNE grounds.

-In 2018 APTN (Aboriginal Peoples Television Network) will air Season One of “Future History”, a documentary series that challenges the colonial narrative and celebrates the reclamation of Indigenous knowledge and identity, which Kris co-created and hosts with dancer, choreographer, actor and activist Sarain Fox.
+Kris is the co-creator/producer of “Future History”, a documentary series that challenges the colonial narrative and celebrates the reclamation of Indigenous knowledge and identity.

 1981 – Native Law Program, University of Saskatoon, BA Equivalency for Law School, Completed